 - signalling clearly lets others know your intentions

 As a horse rider you can ride or lead a horse on public bridleways, restricted byways and byways open to all traffic.

 You are not allowed to ride or lead a horse on public footpaths without the landowners permission.

-The British Horse Society website provides useful advice for Horse Riders.
+The British Horse Society - useful advice for Horse Riders.